paveenavijay/Portfolio/README.md

 # Portfolio
-Contains the work done as part of my degree and passion projects
+Contains some of the work done as part of my degree and passion projects